SlideRuleEarth/sliderule-python/paper/paper.md

   - Glacier
   - Earth observation
 authors:
   - name: J.P.
-Swinski^[co-first author] # note this makes a footnote saying 'co-first author'
+Swinski #^[co-first author] # note this makes a footnote saying 'co-first author'
     orcid: 0000-0000-0000-0000
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID^[co-first author] # note this makes a footnote saying 'co-first author'
+    affiliation: 1
+  - name: David Shean
+    orcid: 0000-0003-3840-3860
+    affiliation: "2, 5"
+  - name: Ben Smith
+    affiliation: 4
+  - name: Tyler Sutterley
+    affiliation: 4
+  - name: Scott Henderson
+    affiliation: "3, 5"
+  - name: Carlos Ugarte
-    affiliation: 2
+    affiliation: 1
-  - name: Author with no affiliation^[corresponding author]
+  - name: Thomas Neumann
-    affiliation: 3
+    affiliation: 1
 affiliations:
  - name: NASA Goddard Space Flight Center
    index: 1
- - name: University of Washington
+ - name: University of Washington, Department of Civil and Environmental Engineering
    index: 2
+ - name: University of Washington, Department of Earth and Space Sciences
+   index: 3
+ - name: University of Washington, Applied Physics Laboratory
+   index: 4
+ - name: University of Washington, eScience Institute
+   index: 5

 date: 1 March 2022
 bibliography: paper.bib
 ---

 # Summary

-SlideRule is a server-side framework implemented in C++/Lua that provides REST APIs for processing science data and returning results.
-This enables researchers and other data systems to have low-latency access to custom-generated data products using processing parameters supplied at the time of the request.
-SlideRule runs in AWS and uses the official lower-level ICESat-2 datasets hosted by the NSIDC to generate higher-level analysis-ready prodducts.
+SlideRule is a server-side framework for on-demand processing of science data.
+This enables researchers and other data systems to have low-latency access to custom-generated, high-level, analysis-ready data products using processing parameters supplied at the time of the request.
 The sliderule-python client enables easy interaction with SlideRule.
-This software was developed to support science applications for the NASA Ice Cloud and land Elevation Satellite-2 (ICESat-2), but also has the goal of demonstrating a new paradigm for providing science data products to researchers.
+The Sliderule project has the goal of demonstrating a new paradigm for providing science data products to researchers.

+The ICESat-2 SlideRule software is plug-in for the SlideRule framework to support science applications for the NASA Ice Cloud and land Elevation Satellite-2 (ICESat-2) mission.
+We implemented a simplified, cloud-optimized version of the ATL06 algorithm to process the official lower-level ATL03 photon data products hosted by NASA NSIDC on AWS.
+The user can specify several key algorithm parameters, and select subsets of classified photons to process.
+Custom data products are returned in seconds to minutes, enabling rapid parameter iteration, and subsequent scientific analysis, visualization, and output of archive-ready files for reproducible science.

 # Statement of need

 Need to fill this in...

 ATL03 products [@neumann2019ice]

+# SlideRule Framework
+Implemented in C++/Lua
+REST API

 # Algorithm Description